DigitalPublishingToolkit/TOD50/md/26BiographiesEng.md

 defense.
 Since 2018, he has been working with Gustavo Speridião on the FAIXA PROTESTA project, which involves bringing banners with paintings and rebellious poetry to protests.
-He has participated in various group exhibitions, including \"O que há de música em você\" at Athena Galeria de Arte in October 2023, \"Sol a Sol\" at Galeria Arte Fasam in August 2020, \"A Casa Carioca\" at MAR-Rio in 2020, \"Atelier Sanitário + Bastardo\" at Centro Cultural Phábrika in 2018, \"Entre #4\" at Portas Vilaseca Galeria in 2017, and \"Tudo fora de ordem\" at Espaço Saracura in 2017.
+He has participated in various group exhibitions, including *O que há de música em você* at Athena Galeria de Arte in October 2023, *Sol a Sol* at Galeria Arte Fasam in August 2020, *A Casa Carioca* at MAR-Rio in 2020, *Atelier Sanitário + Bastardo* at Centro Cultural Phábrika in 2018, *Entre #4* at Portas Vilaseca Galeria in 2017, and *Tudo fora de ordem* at Espaço Saracura in 2017.
 You can find him on Instagram: \@leandro_barboza.

-**Viviane Borelli** is an associate professor in the Graduate Program in Communication and the undergraduate programs of Social Communication - Journalism, Editorial Production, Public Relations, and Advertising at the Federal University of Santa Maria (UFSM), located in Santa Maria, RS, Brazil.
-She holds a PhD in Communication Sciences from Unisinos, São Leopoldo, RS.
+**Viviane Borelli** is an associate professor in the Graduate Program in Communication and the undergraduate programs of Social Communication - Journalism, Editorial Production, Public Relations, and Advertising at the Federal University of Santa Maria (UFSM), in Santa Maria, Brazil.
+She holds a PhD in Communication Sciences from Unisinos, São
+Leopoldo, Brazil.
 She coordinates the Media Communication and Communication Strategies Research Group (Cimid) and the research project 'Societies in
 Mediatization: Circulation, Discourses and Platforms'.
 Her research interests lie in the areas of mediatization, communication theories,